Courses vs Recipes

-Courses are designed for any plated item or cocktail that's too complex to be documented as a single recipe.
+Courses are designed for any plated item, baked good, cocktail etc. that's too complex to be documented as a single recipe.

 By keeping individual recipes documented separately, they can be connected to any number of different courses or menus.
 Connecting a recipe does not create a new copy, but links back to the original.
 This makes it easier to track and create new versions as needed.

 When you are viewing a recipe, any linked courses will display on the left side bar, under "Occurrences."
 You can navigate directly to the linked courses by clicking on the left side menu.
 Pictured below is the side menu for a "Salmon Gravlax" recipe that's been used in two courses.

 What are some examples?